RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: The Dataset

 \textbf{Visual Content Analysis.} In addition to textual diversity, we assess our dataset’s visual diversity by analyzing the topics and keywords associated with each image.
 We assign each image the primary topics and keywords from its respective documents, as indexed by OpenAlex~\cite{priem2022openalex}.
 Fig.~\ref{fig:intro} presents the distribution of robot design topics that contain ``robot'' in their name and their description includes robot design aspects.
 We shorten the topic names for ease of presentation.
 The images in \datasetName{} cover 1K topics classified by OpenAlex~\cite{priem2022openalex}.
 While topics provide a higher-level abstraction, we further examine image keywords to gain a more granular understanding of content diversity.
 Fig.~\ref{fig:keyword_histogram} visualizes the distribution of image keywords.
-The images in \datasetName{} are associated with over 12K keywords about robotics and related disciplines.
+The images in \datasetName{} are associated with over 12K keywords about robotics and related disciplines, covering a broad range of topics, such as mechanical joints, ball bearings, etc.